nnamdiib/easy-bing-matrix/README.txt

 						 Each line should be <id> <lat> <lon>
 						 Example: 1  23.5667 24.567767

-2. times.txt --> This file should list out all the times you want need data for.
+2. times.txt --> This file should list out all the times you want in 24 hour format.
-				 Example: 8:00AM
+				 Example: 20:00
-				 		  6:00PM
-				 		  10:00AM

 3. keys.txt --> This file should contain each Bing API key on a new line.